 Dr. Plauth, his wife Pam, and their 15-year-old son enjoy being outdoors, fly-fishing and getting back into cycling.

-Stacy Kreil is the Assistant Chief Nursing Officer of Penrose-St. Francis Health Services.
-Stacy joined Centura Health in 2013 as the Director of Women’s & Children’s Services at Littleton Adventist Hospital and has 30 years of nursing experience with an extensive clinical and leadership background in Women’s Health, Neonatal & Pediatric Intensive Care and Perinatal Nursing.
+Stacy Kreil is the Chief Nursing Officer of St. Francis Hospital.
+Stacy joined Centura Health in 2013 as the Director of Women’s & Children’s Services at Littleton Adventist Hospital and has over 30 years of nursing experience with an extensive clinical and leadership background in Women’s Health, Neonatal & Pediatric Intensive Care and Perinatal Nursing.

-Stacy works closely with our Chief Nursing Officer to provide oversight of nursing practices across all settings at both Penrose Hospital and St. Francis Medical Center and works collaboratively with the executive team to drive Mission, Strategy, Quality, and Service.
+Stacy provides oversight of nursing practices across all settings at St. Francis Hospital and works collaboratively with the executive team to drive Mission, Strategy, Quality, and Service.

 Stacy obtained her Bachelors in Nursing from Northwestern State University, her Master’s in Nursing with a Specialty in Nursing Education from the University of Phoenix, and a Doctorate in Nursing Practice in Advanced Leadership from Regis University.
 She is Board Certified as a Nurse Executive and a member of the American Nurses Association, Colorado Nurses Association, American Organization of Nurse Leaders, and the Colorado Organization of Nurse Leaders and the American College of Healthcare Executives.
 Stacy enjoys spending time with family in her free time, watching the Denver Broncos, and traveling.

-As a purpose-driven leader, Stacy is on a mission to learn daily, positively impact others, and live life fully.
+As a purpose-driven leader, Stacy is on a mission to have fun in her journey and be a positive force in the lives of others.
 Stacy shares that she is inspired by her associates and the accomplishments they make daily in improving outcomes for our vibrant community of Colorado Springs.

 Volunteers are an integral part of St. Francis Hospital.
 Our volunteers serve in over 100 departments throughout St. Francis Hospital and the service our volunteers offer is truly a gift from the heart.